Skip to main content

 The endocrine system, as the master regulator of this system, is a logical starting point for such an intervention.
 The intricate feedback loops of the Hypothalamic-Pituitary-Gonadal (HPG), Hypothalamic-Pituitary-Adrenal (HPA), and Hypothalamic-Pituitary-Thyroid (HPT) axes govern everything from our stress response to our metabolic rate.

 A penalty-based wellness program, by its very nature, can exacerbate HPA axis dysregulation by introducing a chronic, low-grade stressor into the employee’s life.
-This can lead to elevated cortisol levels, which in turn can suppress immune function, disrupt sleep, and promote insulin resistance ∞ the very outcomes the is ostensibly designed to prevent.
+This can lead to elevated cortisol levels, which in turn can suppress immune function, disrupt sleep, and promote insulin resistance ∞ the very outcomes the wellness program is ostensibly designed to prevent.

 What Are the Neuroendocrine Effects of Coercive Wellness?